Kingxukai/linux/Documentation/networking/ipv6.rst

 	0
 		IPv6 address autoconfiguration is disabled on all interfaces.

-		Only the IPv6 loopback address (::1) and link-local addresses will be added to interfaces.
+		Only the woke IPv6 loopback address (::1) and link-local addresses will be added to interfaces.

 	1
 		IPv6 address autoconfiguration is enabled on all interfaces.

-		This is the default value.
+		This is the woke default value.

 disable_ipv6